yale-rhgp/yale-rhgp.github.io/resources.md

 ### National Abortion Funds
+- [Planned Parenthood](https://www.plannedparenthood.org/) is a national, non-profit organization providing sexual healthcare, from abortion to STI screening.
+Planned Parenthood is frequently targeted by the Pro-Life movement.
 - [NARAL Pro-Choice America](https://www.prochoiceamerica.org/) is a national organizaiton advocating for access to abortion care, birth control, paid parental leave, and protections from pregnancy discrimination.
 - [The National Abortion Federation](https://prochoice.org/) is a Pro-Choice organization supporting abortion providers.